Search

 Articulation Agreements

 These are agreements between community colleges and four-year colleges to provide a smooth transition for transfer students from college graduates into four-year colleges.
-Typically they either guarantee that the associate’s degree will satisfy all freshman and sophomore general education requirements at the four-year university or specify a list of courses that will be treated as equivalent.
-Standard College does not have Articulation Agreements with any school at the moment.
+Typically they either guarantee that the Associate’s degree will satisfy all freshman and sophomore general education requirements at the four-year university or specify a list of courses that will be treated as equivalent.
+Standard College does not have Articulation Agreements with another institution at the current time.